AchrafBella/Connect-Four-and-Reinforcement-Learning/README.md

 The reward system is as the following:
 - Each time the agent win a game he will recieve a reward of +1.
 - Each time the agent lost a game he will punch by -1.
+- And -10 in case of draw / game over
 - he will get +1/42 for simple move